 If you have any questions about this report or concerning your drinking water, please contact the Pace University Facilities Management Office at (914) 923-2840.
 We want you to be informed about your drinking water.
 To obtain additional information on the drinking water provided to Pace University, you may contact the Mount Pleasant Water District directly, at 119 Lozza Drive, Valhalla, New York 10595-1268, or by telephone at (914) 742-2313.
-The source water assessment report and the Annual Drinking Water Quality Reports for 2023 prepared by the Mount Pleasant Water District and the New Castle Consolidated Water District are also available at the Pace University campus library.
-In addition, you can visit www.mynewcastle.org for a copy of the New Castle/Stanwood Consolidated Water System report.
+The source water assessment report and the Annual Drinking Water Quality Reports for 2024 prepared by the Mount Pleasant Water District and the New Castle Consolidated Water District are also available at the Pace University campus library.
+In addition, you can visit the Town of New Castle Website for a copy of the New Castle/Stanwood Consolidated Water System report.